One Day in Medellin Itinerary – What to do in Medellin, Colombia

 Parque Explora

-A few stops south from the Universidad Station is the Parque Berrio station named after the park you want to go to!
-This place is perfect for people watching or trying some of the street food.
+A few stops south of the Universidad Station is the Parque Berrio station named after the park you want to go to!
+This place is perfect for people-watching or trying some of the street food.
 The locals will approach you but don’t be intimidated.
 They are always welcoming tourists and they want to know all about you!
 A short walk north is the Botero PlazaFernando Botero is a painter and sculptor famous for his unique style also called “Boterismo” which depicts his subjects in a unique disproportionate style.

 Botero has donated numerous art to his hometown Medellin (as well as Bogota) under the condition that his work is always available to the public for free.
 You can see his sculptures all around the Botero Plaza and if you take a short walk south you will find the Birds of Peace – two identical sculptures but one destroyed and the other in one piece.

-The original statue was destroyed when a bomb was planted inside and exploded during a celebration so Botero made an identical and placed it right next to the original to send a message of rebirth and recovery.
+The original statue was destroyed when a bomb was planted inside and exploded during a celebration so Botero made an identical one and placed it right next to the original to send a message of rebirth and recovery.

 Plaza Botero